cnstechnicalgroup/role-vpc-info/README.md

 Role: cns.vpc-info
 ========

-This role gathers target VPC configuration information.
+This role gathers target AWS VPC configuration information.
 It registers a playbook-global variable, vpc, for use in roles / tasks that require vpc related specifics.

 Requirements
 ------------